Audre Lorde Project

-The Audre Lorde Project is a Brooklyn, New York-based organization for LGBT people of color.
-The organization concentrates on community organizing and radical nonviolent activism around progressive issues within New York City, especially relating to LGBT communities, AIDS and HIV activism, pro-immigrant activism, prison reform and organizing among youth of color.
+The Audre Lorde Project is a Brooklyn, New York–based organization for LGBTQ people of color.
+The organization concentrates on community organizing and radical nonviolent activism around progressive issues within New York City, especially relating to LGBTQ communities, AIDS and HIV activism, pro-immigrant activism, prison reform and organizing among youth of color.
 It is named for the lesbian-feminist poet and activist Audre Lorde and was founded in 1994.

 History

 The purpose of the Project emerged from "the expressed need for innovative and unified community strategies to address the multiple issues impacting LGBT People of Color communities."

 In 1996, the organization moved into its permanent home in the Fort Greene neighborhood of Brooklyn, parish house of Lafayette Avenue Presbyterian Church.

 The Project was begun to "serve as a home base" for LGBT peoples of African/Black/Caribbean, Arab, Asian and Pacific Islander, Latina/o and Native/Indigenous descent can work to further a collective history of struggle against discrimination and other forms of oppression.
 At the time of its founding, it was the only organization in New York dedicated to people with an intersection of those identities.